sit23/dedalus_jupiter_crystal/README.md

-Modelling Jupiter's polar vortices with the Dedalus framework for my MSc research project.
+Modelling Jupiter's polar vortices with the Dedalus framework for my MSc research project at the Univeristy of Exeter.